Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: The observational limits on helium production in AT2017gfo

-Our estimate for the helium ionisation state in the ejecta for various electron densities is shown in Fig.~\ref{fig:Helium_ionisation} (top panel).
+Our estimate of the helium ionization state in the ejecta for various electron densities is shown in Fig.~\ref{fig:Helium_ionisation} (top panel).
 Across a broad range of electron densities, $n_e \approx 10^{6}-10^{9}\,{\rm cm}^{-3}$ (which contains the likely $n_e$ of AT2017gfo at 4.4\,days, see App.~\ref{sec:electron-density}), \heii will be a significant fraction of the total helium population.
-For this fiducial calculation we have used the deposition-rate of non-thermal particles, electrons and gammas, from \cite{Hotokezaka2020} that is determined assuming the $\beta$-decay of an abundance pattern that reproduce the solar system \rprocess abundances, while weaker/stronger deposition rates of non-thermal particles are discussed in Sect.~\ref{sec:helium_bounds}.
-Regardless, for \heii to be significantly depleted would require either the electron density and/or the deposition rate to be orders-of-magnitude different from our fiducial expectation.
-For comparison, we show the corresponding \srii fraction assuming a work per ion of 300\,eV and a recombination rate of $\alpha = 3\times10^{-12}\,{\rm s}^{-1}\,{\rm cm}^{3}$ at \(T\approx3000\)\,K [C.~Ballance, personal communication].
-While \srii is a sub-dominant ion state for the expected $n_e$ at 4.4\,days post merger, its fraction is still substantial, and only modest amounts of \srii are needed to produce the observed feature with $M_{\rm \srii} \sim 10^{-6}$--$10^{-5} M_\odot$ \citep{Watson2019,Gillanders2022}.
+For this fiducial calculation we have adopted the deposition rate of non-thermal particles, electrons and gamma-rays, from \cite{Hotokezaka2020} that is determined assuming the $\beta$-decay of an abundance pattern that reproduce the solar system \rprocess abundances.
+Significant suppression of \heii would require the electron density and/or the deposition rate to deviate from our fiducial expectation by orders of magnitude.
+For comparison, we show the corresponding \srii fraction assuming i) a work per ion of 300\,eV and ii) a recombination rate for \sriii to \srii, following \citet{Banerjee2025, Singh2025}, which are broadly consistent with independent calculations by C. Ballance (priv. comm.).